raihanarahman/LearningSETGame/README.md

 # Currently

-I am currently working on the front-end to make the website where these programs will be hosted.
-I am also currently working on making the first mode of the game, where SET can simply be played.
+I am currently working on the frontend to make the website where these programs will be hosted.
+I am also currently working on the backend to make the first mode of the game, where SET can simply be played.